 Solution mining of uranium is actually done with the uranium still in the ground.
 The leaching fluid is pumped down a well into the underground deposit, with the pregnant liquor pumped back up another well.
 Sulfur is obtained through a roughly similar method, known as the "Frasch process" after Herman Frasch of Louisiana, who invented it in 1900, though it simply involves pumping hot water into the ground.
 Sulfur melts at a low temperature, and the (purple) fluid is then pumped back another pipe, to be sprayed on to storage heaps.
 It solidifies into bright yellow crystals with a strong odor.
 [TO BE CONTINUED]START | PREV | NEXT

-* LIVING ON THE FAULT LINE: The damage that Hurricane Katrina inflicted on low-lying New Orleans some months back has made a number of other vulnerable American cities nervous, and as reported by a BBC WORLD Online article ("Preparing For The Next 'Big One'" by Jonathan Amos), none more so than San Francisco, California, which uneasily straddles the San Andreas fault line.
+* LIVING ON THE FAULT LINE: The damage that Hurricane Katrina inflicted on low-lying New Orleans some months back has made a number of other vulnerable American cities nervous, and as reported by an article from BBC.com ("Preparing For The Next 'Big One'" by Jonathan Amos), none more so than San Francisco, California, which uneasily straddles the San Andreas fault line.

 At 0512 hours on 18 April 1906, a magnitude 7.9 earthquake hit San Francisco, shifting parts of the ground as much as three meters (ten feet).
 The structures that didn't fall down immediately were then assaulted by widespread fires that couldn't be put out -- the water mains were broken.
 About 80% of the city was destroyed.
 Another "Big One" is certain to strike the city sooner or later, since the Pacific and North American tectonic plates are grinding against each other under the foundations, moving at a relative rate of 3.9 centimeters (1.5 inches) a year.